Guide For Authors

 4. The Information of Title Page

-Keep the title concise and informative.
-It should be a maximum of 12 words.
+Concise and informative.
+Maximum 15 words.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.

 4.2.
 Author Names and Affiliations